Yaariyan (TV series): Plot

 Sadia and Zobia are sisters raised with strict family values by their father Hamid.
 Sadia is married to Ahmer but her wedding (rukhsati) was on hold while the family waits for her uncle's return from America.
 Zobia, on the other hand, is having an affair with Umair.

 When she invites Umair to Sadia's birthday to introduce him to her family, Sadia does not approve of the rich and spoilt Umair.
 As the meeting between Umair and both sisters is taking place – Hamid and Ahmer along with his family arrives at the party to surprise Sadia on her birthday.
 Ahmer misreads the situation completely and assumes that it is actually his wife who is interested in Umair.
 Zobia gets accidentally injured in the mishap and lands up in coma.
 Sadia tells everyone that Umair actually came to meet Zobia, but no one believes her.
 When Zobia wakes up from coma, Sadia begs her to tell the truth in front of Ahmer and her parents, but Zobia lies and claims Sadia is having an affair with Umair.
-In a fit of rage, Ahmer immediatey divorces Sadia.
+In a fit of rage, Ahmer immediately divorces Sadia.

 Sadia is shunned by Ahmer and her family.
 Sadia’s father goes to Umair’s house to tell his mother about how Umair has destroyed Sadia’s life and proposes a Nikah between the two.
 Umair’s mother agrees, despite Umair telling his mother that he loves Zobia.
 Umair, however, agrees to his mother’s demands when he overhears her talking about her cancer.
 Sadia and Umair are married.
 Sadia’s fathers breaks all ties with her and tells her to never come back.

 When Zobia hears about Umair and Sadia’s Nikah, she is left heartbroken.

 Umair is rude to Sadia, while Umair’s mother is very kind to her.
 Both Umair and Sadia agree to stay married for his mother's sake.
 Later however, when Zobia shows up and confronts them, Umair immediately declares his love for Zobia.
 But, she angrily rebuffs him.
 Sadia tells Umair that she will not let him destroy Zobia’s life.

 Despite his efforts, Zobia refuses to forgive Umair.
 Umair comes home drunk later that night and in a fit of rage, forces himself on Sadia.
 However, the next morning when Sadia confronts him, Umair claims Sadia is lying, despite not remembering anything.
 Zobia is not able to forget Umair and forgives him, eventually.
 Both of them continue meeting in secret.